s07308/tauProcess/README.md

 ```

 Furthermore, `plot()` will provide you the estimated tau process to
-investigate the evolution of treatment effect:
+investigate the progression of treatment effect:

 ``` r
 plot(fit, type = "b")